MHM-lab/MHM-lab.github.io/_pages/values.md

 Our lab works on narrow AI that hopefully helps people, while also developing better tools to understand AI.
 Whether AGI is possible remains an open question — but not one I have any interest in pursuing.
 <br>
 <br>
-Large Language Models (LLMs) are one such narrow AI application and a useful tool, and here is [our policy for their use]().
+Large Language Models (LLMs) are one such narrow AI application and a useful tool!
+Here is our [lab’s policy on the use of LLMs](https://mhm-lab.github.io/use_LLMs/).